bh107/bohrium/doc/source/users/python/index.rst

 Conclusion
 ----------

-Interoperability makes it possible to accelerate code that Bohrium doesn’t accelerate automatically.
-The Bohrium teams works constantly on improving the performance and increase the number of NumPy operations automatically accelerated but in some cases we simply have to give the user full control.
+Interoperability makes it possible to accelerate code that Bohrium doesn't accelerate automatically.
+The Bohrium team constantly works on improving the performance and increase the number of NumPy operations automatically accelerated but in some cases we simply have to give the user full control.